Period of 12 months – stretching over two calendar years – during which teaching takes place, i.e. lessons, exercises and laboratory activities.

 - Assistant Professor (tenure track);

 - Postdoctoral Researcher.

 The title of professor emeritus is a career recognition, following academic roles.

 Each lecturer and researcher belongs to a Disciplinary Scientific Sector (SSD); these sectors are grouped in several “competition” areas (currently fourteen).
 Law 240/2010 (Gelmini Law) requires all first and second level professors to have a national scientific qualification.

-- Fixed-term researchers (RTD) carry out research and supplementary teaching activities.
+- Assistant professors (fixed-term) carry out research and supplementary teaching activities.
 The contracts have a maximum duration of three years and can be renewed for a total duration of six years.

-- Article 24 of Law 240 dated 30 December 2010 sets out the criteria for “fixed-term researcher type A”, a three-year contract renewable for a maximum of two years; “fixed-term researcher type B” is a non-renewable three-year contract, at the end of which a judgement is expressed on the work of the researcher: if the outcome is positive and the researcher has obtained national scientific qualification, they will pass to the role of associate professor.
+- Research fellows and Assistant Professors (tenure track) : Article 24 of Law 240 dated 30 December 2010 sets out the criteria for “research fellow”, a three-year contract renewable for a maximum of two years; “assistant professor (tenure track)” is a non-renewable three-year contract, at the end of which a judgement is expressed on the work of the researcher: if the outcome is positive and the researcher has obtained national scientific qualification, they will pass to the role of associate professor.

-- Research fellows A research fellow is someone who has received a grant (or funding) to carry out research activities.
+- A postdoctoral Researcher is someone who has received a grant (or funding) to carry out research activities.
 Grants are awarded by public selection procedure based on a specific call, and candidates must have a suitable scientific-professional curriculum for carrying out this activity.